 The first night is usually quiet in the speciality restaurants so cruise lines run offers to entice you in.
 We have seen discounts up-to 50% on Royal Caribbean and even a free bottle of wine on Carnival.
 Check your pre-cruise planner for any promotions.

-Make shore excursions cheaper
+How to make shore excursions cheaper

 17. Do your homework before you sail book excursions with local operators.